jona-tech/Batttleship-milestone-project/README.md

 * I have been continously testing the game throughout the development by calling functions and testing them myself.
 * The file is designed to fit (pep8) standards and has no errors in the linter<br>
 * The application has also been extensively tested on the Heroku platform to ensure consistency throughout platforms.
+* The game runs through debug session without any problems.

 ## Deployment

-This project was deployed through github and heroku platforms.
+This project was deployed through Heroku with connection to my Github repository.

 A live link kan be found here: https://battleships-jb.herokuapp.com/

-And a link to the Github repository: https://github.com/jona-tech/Batttleship-milestone-project.git
+Link to the Github repository: https://github.com/jona-tech/Batttleship-milestone-project.git

 <ol>